ankit-shibu/FordFulkerson/README.md

 # Ford-Fulkerson Algorithm
 In this assignment, we have implemented the Ford-Fulkerson algorithm to find the maximum flow and minimum cut.

+## General Discussion
+- Input Graph requriements:
+	* 1 source (Vertex with no incoming edge)
+	* 1 sink (Vertex with no outgoing edge)
+- Time Complexity of the algorithm is O(C*m) where C is the sum of capacities out of source and m is the number of edges.

 ## TASK 1 + TASK 4 - Ford Fulkerson Algorithm
 ```